Kīpū Falls

 Kīpū Falls is a waterfall in East Kauaʻi, Hawaii.

 Kīpū Falls has a dangerous reputation due to drowning deaths of five people in a five-year span, as well as numerous other injuries.
 Due to the drowning deaths, Grove Farms Company, which owns the land where the falls are located, decided to block off the access route.
 From a legal perspective, visitors were trespassing, as the falls were not actually open to the public.
 Injuries became more prevalent after guide books began publicizing the falls.

-Kīpū Falls is also widely known for being the filming location of the introduction scene of Raiders of the Lost Ark.
+Kīpū Falls is also widely known for being the filming location of the introduction scene of the 1981 film Raiders of the Lost Ark.